Policy Statement on Disclosure of Travel and Hospitality Expenses

 On December 12, 2003, the Prime Minister announced a new policy on the mandatory publication of travel and hospitality expenses for selected government officials.

-This web site provides information on the travel and hospitality expenses incurred within the CPC by the Chair and Vice-Chair.
+This web site provides information on the travel and hospitality expenses incurred within the Civilian Review and Complaints Commission for the RCMP by the Chairperson and Vice-Chairperson.

 The rules and principles governing travel are outlined in the Guidelines for Ministers' Offices and in the National Joint Council's Travel Directive and Treasury Board's Special Travel Authorities.
 The purpose of these directives is to provide for the reimbursement of reasonable expenses necessarily incurred during travel on government business.

 The Government of Canada extends hospitality in accordance with the rules and principles outlined in the Guidelines for Ministers' Offices and the Treasury Board Directive on Travel, Hospitality, Conference and Event Expenditures.
 The objective of the policy is to ensure that hospitality is extended in an economical and affordable way when it facilitates government business or is considered desirable as a matter of courtesy and protocol.

 The information on this web site will be updated every three months, beginning on March 31, 2004.
 Please note that information that would normally be withheld under the Access to Information Act or the Privacy Act does not appear on this web site.